awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: No
 `devices`
 List of devices mapped into the container\.
 This parameter maps to `Devices` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--device` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
-This parameter isn't applicable to jobs that are running on Fargate resources and shouldn't be provided\.
+This parameter isn't applicable to jobs that run on Fargate resources\.
 Type: Array of [Device](https://docs.aws.amazon.com/batch/latest/APIReference/API_Device.html) objects
 Required: No
 `hostPath`